Introduction

 How do I edit the display text of an existing link?

-Right-click the link, select Edit Hyperlink, and change the text in the Text to display field at the top of the dialog box.
+To modify the visible label without altering the destination URL, right-click the link, select Edit Hyperlink, and update the Text to display field at the peak of the configuration window.

 Can I link to another part of the same document?

 Yes.
-In the Insert Hyperlink dialog box, select Place in This Document on the left side to link to specific headings or bookmarks.
+This is known as an internal reference.
+Within the Insert Hyperlink dialog, select the Place in This Document category to link to predefined headings or bookmarks.

 Why doesn't my link work when I click it?